archee565/Bytelocker/README.md

 For having multiple systems on the same EFI partition, you'll need to modify the source.

+## Known bugs:

+- The EFI partition is assumed to be mounted at /boot/efi, which isn't the case on every Arch linux.
+- On Ubuntu/Debian based systems distro upgrade will fail, beacuse tpm2_tools are not accessible in the middle of the upgrade process.
+Remove the bytelocker hooks before system upgrade, and run "bytelocker install" again after upgrade.
+- on Pop OS default install the efi partition size might be too small as the OS grows.

 ## Troubleshooting

 If Bytelocker fails because TPM memory is full, delete some keys left over from previous, deleted OS-es.